Sunday Snap: Hundred up, football friends, Holy plays the pain game and an overdue confession

 This was game number 764 of Dean Lewington’s MK Dons career, a remarkable achievement given the club has played just 866 times in its entire history.
 That means Lewington has played in 88% of the Dons’ matches, having been with the club when it moved from Wimbledon.

 He’s played more times for Dons than Mick Mills did for Ipswich (741).
 Remarkable.

 He’s a player I’ve had a strange fascination with for several years, verging on an unhealthy one.

 He’s become known simply as ‘The Dean’ in my circle of friends and we’ve imagined stories of he and Dons owner Pete Winkleman getting up to all kinds of mischief in Milton Keynes.
 Two lords of the manor, two lads, living it large.
 I hope they are reality and not simply a fantasy.

 I’m not sure what it is about him.
 Maybe it’s simply an admiration of his commitment to one club, the fact he’s still playing every week at 36, his barrel chest, his beautiful ginger locks or the fact he was sent off for violent conduct the first time I was lucky enough to see him play live, back in 2012.

 A union between a club not always accepted by the football community and a player like Lewington is a perfect marriage.
 It’s like he’s the leader of a band of outlaws.

-There was a brief moment where buying a ‘Lewington 3’ shirt from the Dons’ club shop yesterday seemed like a good idea.
+There was a brief moment where buying a ‘Lewington 3’ shirt from the Dons’ club shop yesterday.
 Thankfully Stuart Watson talked me down.

 During a podcast we recorded with Dean Bowditch in January I couldn’t resist asking his former MK Dons team-mate all about him.
 The former Town man couldn’t have spoken more highly of the left-back and suggested he may just carry on playing forever.